arachne-threat-intel/thread/ROADMAP.md

-Thread Roadmap
+# Thread Roadmap

-Project Mission & Summary:
+## Project Mission & Summary:
-Thread is an open-source initiative dedicated to enhancing cybersecurity threat intelligence mapping by automating the process of linking cybersecurity reports and articles to MITRE ATT&CK®.
-Our mission is to empower security professionals, organizations, and analysts by providing swift, precise, and efficient threat detection capabilities.
+Thread is an open-source initiative dedicated to enhancing cyber threat intelligence (CTI) mapping by automating the process of linking cybersecurity reports and articles to MITRE ATT&CK®.
+Our mission is to empower security professionals, organizations, and analysts by providing efficient, empowering, and community driven CTI capabilities.

-Milestones:
+## Milestones:

-Milestone 1: Enhanced IoC Capture (Duration: 3 months)
+### Milestone 1: Enhanced IoC Capture

-    Task 1: Conduct customer feedback analysis to identify IoC capture improvement areas.
+1. Conduct customer feedback analysis to identify IoC capture improvement areas.
 Objective: To align our IoC capture capabilities with the specific needs of our user community.
+As part of the feedback we received, there were IoCs being captured that needed further parsing, and there was also private, multicast and link-local addresses being captured as they are included in the reports Thread is consuming.
+This highlights the need for transparency in CTI, but also means that Thread needs to improve capabilities to improve the quality of IoCs.
-    Task 2: Develop and implement IoC capture improvements based on feedback.
+2. Develop and implement IoC capture improvements based on feedback.
 Objective: Enhance Thread's ability to capture and catalog Indicators of Compromise (IoCs) from analyzed reports.
+This is currently being worked on.
-    Task 3: Run a comprehensive testing and validation phase for the IoC capture enhancements.
+3. Run a comprehensive testing and validation phase for the IoC capture enhancements.
 Objective: Ensure the reliability and accuracy of the IoC capture feature.
+We have performed user acceptance testing of some functionality changes and will continue to do so as the IoC work is refined.

 Milestone 2: UX Design Optimization (Duration: 4 months)